ncmbadmin/monaca_data_registration/README_en.md

 ## Procedure
 ### 1. Register membership of [NIFCLOUD mobile backend](http://mb.cloud.nifty.com/en) and login → Create application

-* Click on the above link to Register membership (free).
-The "Free ID Registration" screen will appear as shown below.
+* Click on the above link to `Sign up with SNS account`.
+The "Signup Account (Free)" screen will appear as shown below.

 ![AccountRegisterImage1](./readme-img/account_register_001.png)

-* Enter account's mandatory information, then click on "Register" button, the "Confirmation of registration contents" screen will appear as shown below.
+* Please select your SNS account (Facebook / Twitter / Google).

 ![AccountRegisterImage2](./readme-img/account_register_002.png)

-* When you finished confirm your information, click on button to register information.
-The "Completion of registration" screen will appear, you can see your @niftyID that has been issued.
+* When you finished integration your SNS account, please input your email address.
+* If you belong to the company, please input your company informations.
+* Then click on `Send confirmation email` button  to authenticate your account by email.

 ![AccountRegisterImage3](./readme-img/account_register_003.png)

-* Then click on "Log in" button to move to login page.
+* Then Log in from your mail to move to Term of service.
+* Please complete your account registration after agreeing it.

 ![AccountRegisterImage4](./readme-img/account_register_004.png)